Mecca Entry Requirements

 Valid Passport

-Must have at least 6 months validity from date of entry.
-Should have blank pages for visa stamps.
+Must be valid for at least 6 months from date of entry.
+Required for all travelers.

 Vaccination Certificate